J1111-dotcom/real-world-data-case-studies/finance/credit-card-fraud-detection/README.md

 The SVM model offered the best balance between high fraud catch rate and minimal disruption to legitimate users.

-## Visual Reference
+## Data Visualization

-For visual context, refer to the `images/` folder for key exploratory and evaluation outputs:
+For visual context, refer to the [images](finance/credit-card-fraud-detection/images) folder for key exploratory and evaluation outputs:

 - Class distribution highlighting the extreme imbalance
 - Feature correlation with fraud